 I am an Associate Professor in Computer Science at the University of Lorraine, France.
 My research interests are related to Natural Language Processing (in particular, grammar engineering, parsing, semantic construction), and Computing Science Teaching.
-I am currently involved in the following research projects:

 A more comprehensive description is available in my CV.